 There are several ways to purchase tickets to symphony performances.
 You can purchase tickets over the phone or in person at the VS Box Office, the Royal Theatre & the MacPherson Box Offices as well as the Farquhar at UVic.
 Concert tickets are available online through the RMTS and Farquhar at UVic.
 Finally, tickets are available at the door for most performances; however, it is often very busy and we recommend that you arrive at least half an hour before showtime to avoid missing any of the show.

 Concert venues only sell tickets (both online and in person) to Victoria Symphony concerts performed at their venues.
 The VS box office sells tickets tickets to all Victoria Symphony concerts.

 Hours: Monday through Saturday, 10:00 am to 5:00 pm (closed between 1:30 – 2:00 pm).

 Whatever makes you comfortable.
 Some choose to dress up to make the occasion special, others dress purely for comfort.
 Wear whatever helps you enjoy the Symphony most.

-Street parking is available at both the Royal Theatre and the University Centre in reasonable proximity to the venues.
-Parking is also available under UVic Centre.
+Street parking is available at both the Royal Theatre and the Farquhar at UVic in reasonable proximity to the venues.
+Parking is also available under UVic Centre and in adjacent parking lots.
 The closest underground parking to the Royal Theatre is at the main branch of the Victoria Public Library, off Courtney Street.
 Other parking venues include the Johnson Street Parkade (750 Johnson Street) and the View Street Parkade (743 View Street).